Learn how to invest in Canva stock before the IPO or when it arrives. Get access to select pre-IPO startups at Equitybee.

 The author expects that if Canva were to complete its IPO today in light of market volatility, Canva would be worth less than $40 billion.

-Blackbird Ventures recently revealed that it slashed its Canva valuation estimate by $14 billion.
+Blackbird Ventures recently revealed that it slashed its Canva valuation estimate by $14 billion, valuing the company at $26 billion.

 However, the company is profitable, putting it in a rare class of fast-growing startups.